Curious4Tech/azure_vmss_with_terraform/README.md

 ### 2. Configure Credentials

-Create a file named `terraform.tfvars` to store your credentials:
+Create a file named `param.tfvars` to store your credentials:

 ```bash
 # Create the file (this file should NOT be committed to Git)
 touch terraform.tfvars
 ```

-Edit the `terraform.tfvars` file and add the following content:
+Or edit the `param.tfvars` file and add the following content:

 ```hcl
 admin_username = "yourpreferredusername"